Characters of Final Fantasy XII: Basch fon Ronsenburg

 Basch fon Ronsenburg (バッシュ・フォン・ローゼンバーグ, Basshu fon Rōzenbāgu) is a 36-year-old Captain in the Order of Knights of Dalmasca.
 He and his twin brother Noah are natives of the Republic of Landis, which the Archadians conquered long before the events of the game.
 After Landis was overthrown, Basch fled to Dalmasca and Noah to Archadia, and they lost contact.
 Basch joined the Dalmascan army, eventually rising to become one of its most respected officers.
 When Archadia attacked Nalbina Fortress, Basch and Ashe's husband, Lord Rasler Heios, led the defense.
 However, the Archadian forces overwhelmed their troops and an archer mortally wounded Lord Rasler.
 Basch carried Rasler's body from the battlefield and went into hiding with the surviving commanders of the Dalmascan military.
 Shortly after the Archadians moved in to occupy Rabanastre, he and Captain Azelas led an assault on Nalbina Fortress in an attempt to save the king, only for Imperial forces to capture him.
 Noah, now called Gabranth and employed under Archadia, posed as Basch and slew the Dalmascan king and Vaan's older brother, Reks, who witnessed the crime.
 The Dalmascans denounced Basch as a traitor and he was reportedly executed by Marquis Ondore.
 In reality, Vayne imprisoned him in the Nalbina Dungeons to ensure Ondore's loyalty to the Empire—if Ondore betrayed the Archadians, Vayne could destroy his credibility by revealing that Basch was still alive.

 During their attempt to escape Nalbina Dungeon, Vaan, Balthier, and Fran discover Basch chained in a cage suspended from the ceiling.
 Despite initially being suspicious of him, especially Vaan, who blamed him for Reks's death, Basch protests his innocence and tells them about his twin.
 The party decides his story is plausible and release him.
 After being freed, he makes it his mission to protect Ashe and support the Resistance.
 After he and his brother reunite, Gabranth is deeply puzzled by Basch's continued ability to persevere in spite of his past failures.
 Basch explains that his vow to defend Ashe had given him purpose and a renewed sense of honor.
 After the final battle against Vayne, as Noah is dying, he asks Basch to take his place as Larsa's protector.
 Because it was still widely believed that Basch was dead, he adopted his brother's name and title when entering Larsa's service.
 In Revenant Wings, Larsa sends him to be the Empire's representative in dealing with the Judge of Wings.
 Basch is voiced by Keith Ferguson in English and Rikiya Koyama in Japanese.
 He also appears in Itadaki Street Portable.
+Another version of Basch appears within the backstory of Final Fantasy XIV as the father of Legatus Noah van Gabranth of the IVth Imperial Legion.